Deliverables

 There is a design critique session where teams will present designs and provide critique to each other's designs.

-Grading Scheme: Each design critique session is peer graded, based on the design presentation (out of 15) and the quality of the critique (out of 10).
+Grading Scheme: Each design critique session is graded out of 40, based on the design notebook writeup (out of 10), the design presentation (out of 20) and the quality of the critique (out of 10).
 Each team member's individual grade will be adjusted based on their contribution, i.e., each student will receive the team's grade if they contributed to the activity, 0 otherwise.

 Prototype Evaluation (E1, E2):